bebanjo/labels/readme.md

 - Always scale to `100%` so each sticker gets correctly aligned to its spot

 - Measure page size, margins and gutters and tweak parameters inside `bin/build`

+- If you run into layout problems there is a `debug` flag